maestrodev/maestro_jenkins_exporter/README.md

-# MaestroJenkinsExporter
+# Maestro-Jenkins Exporter

 This ruby gem is used to export job data from a running Jenkins instance and import into a Maestro instance.
 It currently assume two-level nested views in Jenkins.
 The top views are mapped to Maestro groups.
 The second layer is mapped to Maestro projects.
 Jobs listed in  the second-level views are mapped to compositions.
 If any of the jobs in Jenkins has a an already existing matching composition in Maestro, it will be skipped.

 ## Installation